 HOMEMADE (HM) - Yes - A combination food for lunch/supper or snacks.
 Crust may be counted as a bread alternate if made with enriched flour.
-Combination dishes should be credited for only one or two meal pattern components.
+Combination dishes should be credited for only one or two meal pattern components if proper serving sizes are met.